salesforce-ux/theo/README.md

 A filter function that can be used to filter down the props before formatting

 **@param {function} [options.propsMap]**
-A map function that can be used modifiy the props before formatting
+A map function that can be used modify the props before formatting

 #### Example: